oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/general-setup-org/organization-email-settings.rst

      * *Username* --- Your email address
      * *Password* --- The password for your email address

-   * **HTML in templates** --- Enable or disable HTML Purifier.
+6. Under **HTML in templates**, enable or disable HTML Purifier.
 Disabling HTML Purifier allows pasting any HTML code into a template or an email body editor without tag stripping.

-   * **System Mailboxes** --- A :ref:`system mailbox <admin-configuration-system-mailboxes>` allows people who do not have access to the company mailbox addresses write to the company.
+7. Under **System Mailboxes**, configure a :ref:`system mailbox <admin-configuration-system-mailboxes>` that allows people who do not have access to the company mailbox addresses write to the company.
 To add a new system mailbox, click **Add Mailbox**.

-4. Click **Save Settings**.
+8. Click **Save Settings**.

 .. _admin-configuration-system-mailboxes-organization: